quartzmo/mocha_rails/Readme.md

 #= require_tree .
 ```

-Here is a sample Mocha test with an Expect assertion in the same directory, `array-test.js.coffee`:
+Here is a sample Mocha test including an Expect assertion, in a file `array-test.js.coffee` located in the same directory or below:

 ```
 describe 'Array', ->